• Skip to primary navigation

 Vegetables and Fruit

-Including fresh vegetables and fruits to your board will add the balance you need and act as a fantastic pallet cleanser.
-In the warmer months you can grill your vegetables and even your fruits to add another dimension.
+Including fresh vegetables and fruits to your board will add the balance you need and act as a fantastic palate cleanser.
+In the warmer months, you can grill your vegetables and even your fruits to add another dimension.
 Vegetables like eggplants, zucchini, peppers, onions all lend themselves to a quick grill.
 While fruits like watermelon, peaches, pineapples and pears are also fun to experiment with.

 • Celery